Big-Life-Lab/PHES-ODM/metadata.md

 measureValue = 42
 ```

-A wide table would represent the same sample as:
+A wide table would represent the same measurement as:
 ```
 covidN1_PPMoV_Mean = 42
 ```